kornia.geometry.conversions#

 Quaternion#

-Convert quaternion vector to angle axis of rotation in radians.
+Convert quaternion vector to axis angle of rotation in radians.

 Adapted from ceres C++ library: ceres-solver/include/ceres/rotation.h